aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/dapp/README.md

 # NFT Gallery - dApp Guide

-This folder contains the code for a decentralized application (dApp) which is a standard single page application (SPA) built using ReactJS, NextJS and TailwindCSS.
+This folder contains the code of the decentralized web application (dApp) which is a standard single page application (SPA) built using ReactJS, NextJS and TailwindCSS.

-It's called a dApp because it connects to the Ethereum blockchain and allows direct interaction with it.
-In our example we use the Ethereum API to get the user's public Ethereum blockchain address.
-We will not interact with the Ethereum blockchain directly though, instead we will use Web3 providers such as [Alchemy](https://www.alchemy.com/) and [Moralis](https://moralis.io/).
-They provide standard HTTP APIs to interact with the blockchain.
+It's called a dApp because it can interact with the blockchains directly using the users' digital wallets.

+In our example though, we will not interact with the Ethereum blockchain directly.
+Instead we will use Web3 providers such as [Alchemy](https://www.alchemy.com/) and [Moralis](https://moralis.io/).
+They provide standard HTTP APIs to eaily interact with the blockchain without developer knowledge or blockchain access.

 # Prerequisites

-1. **IMPORTANT**: Make sure to deploy the backend components of the project before testing the dApp.
+1. **IMPORTANT**: Make sure to deploy the backend components (see `backend` folder) of the project before testing the dApp.
 2. [Node.js](https://nodejs.org/)
 3. Node.js package manager.
 Examples include:
    - [yarn](https://yarnpkg.com/getting-started/install)